googleapis/gapic-generator/README.md

 ## The Google API Code Generator

-We currently support the generation of client code wrappers in four languages:
+We currently support the generation of client code wrappers in seven languages:
-Java, Python, C#, and Go.
+Java, Python, Go, C#, Ruby, Node.js, and PHP.
 There are two ways to generate client code wrappers:

 1. Invoking directly through a gradle task (see the build.gradle:runVGen task).
 2. Invoking a code generation pipeline through